 Fish oil can help keep your heart healthy.
-But some experts also believe that fish oil is an important bipolar supplement and that it plays a key role in brain function and behavior.
-These experts report that omega-3 fatty acids may be helpful for those with bipolar disorder, particularly if they have an higher risk of cardiovascular disease or high triglycerides.
+But some experts also believe that fish oil is an important bipolar supplement and that it may play a role in brain function and behavior.
+These experts report that omega-3 fatty acids may be helpful for those with bipolar disorder, particularly if they have a higher risk of cardiovascular disease or high triglycerides.

-Some research suggests that a getting more omega-3 fatty acids found in fish oil is linked to greater volume in areas of the brain.
+Some research suggests that getting more omega-3 fatty acids found in fish oil is linked to greater volume in areas of the brain.
 In particular, these areas are related to mood and behavior.
-Results from one study of 75 patients describe the benefits of omega-3 fatty acids compared to a placebo.
-The benefits included decreasing depression in bipolar disorder.
+In one study of 75 patients, one of the benefits of omega-3 fatty acids was decreasing depression in bipolar disorder.

 Still, the overall evidence for benefit of fish oil in bipolar disorder is inconsistent.
-More studies are needed before fish oil can be recommended for bipolar disorder.
+More studies are needed before fish oil can be recommended as a proven treatment for bipolar disorder.